scyth3-c/knock-cpp-online/README.md

 <hr/>

-you can see this note "tomates" in [https://knockcompiler.web.app/](https://knocknotes.web.app/) and here is a screenshot with the note from knocknotes
+you can see this note "tomates" in [KNOCK NOTES](https://knocknotes.web.app/) and here is a screenshot with the note from knocknotes

 <hr/>